-Coulson Aviation Australia Licensed Engineers Paul Collins and Jono Young are working in the USA to support the efforts of Australian based 737 aerial bomber the Marie Bashir fighting fires alongside a range of American fire services.
+Coulson Aviation Australia Licensed Engineers Paul and Jono are working in the USA to support the efforts of Australian based 737 aerial bomber the Marie Bashir fighting fires alongside a range of American fire services.

 They are in a team of four engineers supporting the aircraft (Bomber 210) which is owned by the New South Wales Rural Fire Service and operated by Coulson Aviation Australia.

 The US Forestry Service, given their tough fire season, sought assistance through existing arrangements with Australia.
 The NSW RFS was able to answer this call, sending their 737 on a 45 day deployment supported by Coulson Aviation Australia team members.